JeongHyeongKim/NyamNyam_for_Seowon/README.md

-# Age and Gender Estimation
+# NyamNyam for chung-ju university
 This is chatbot-NyamNyam for dingco-dingco

 ## Dependencies
-- Ruby on rails 5.0.6
+- rails 5.0.6
+- ruby 2.3.4
+- kakao_plusfriend API v.
+2.0